 • Your executor needs to carry out their responsibilities after you die, so an executor who is much older than you, is unwell, or likely to move overseas is not a good choice, especially if you have children who may not benefit for some years.

 • If you appoint a professional as executor, they will need to be paid from your estate.
 You should refer to payment for their services in your Will.

 • Sometimes an executor might need professional assistance to undertake their role.
 Any costs associated with such professional help will be paid out of the estate before the assets are distributed.

 Even though you trust your executor, it can be good to have two people who can keep track of what is going on and make sure the right thing is done.
 You are allowed up to four executors, but this is not usually recommended.

 If you choose to appoint more than one executor, make sure they can work together.
 If you appoint one executor, it is a good idea to appoint an alternate person in case your first person can’t (or won’t) take on the role after you die.

 Who is legally entitled to benefit from my estate?

-You are expected to look after your dependants in your Will if they need your help and you have the resources.
+You are expected to look after your dependents in your Will if they need your help and you have the resources.
 Dependants could include people like your partner or children, even if they are adults.
 If you don’t include these people, they may be able to challenge or contest your Will.
-If their claim on your estate succeeds, the court will make an order giving some of your estate to that person.
+If their claim on your estate succeeds, the court will make an order to give some of your estate to that person.
 It doesn’t matter what wording you use in your Will, you can’t get around this if the court decides it is appropriate.
 Some of the costs of such claims may be paid out of your estate.

-Stuart and the expert Legal team at The Hrkac Group can help you though the Will making process, assisting you with any questions you may have along the way and give you peace of mind that your wishes will be complied with.
+Stuart and the expert Legal team at The Hrkac Group can help you through the Will making process, assisting you with any questions you may have along the way and give you peace of mind that your wishes will be complied with.